 If a cut is spurting blood, it may be because an artery has been nicked.
 The wound should be treated and stitched immediately so that its edges can come together and heal properly.

 A common concern with cuts is whether a tetanus shot is necessary.
-A child who has not had a tetanus shot within the last 5 years may need one to protect against infection.
+A child who has not had a tetanus shot within the last 5 years might need one to protect against infection.
 A child may also need a shot if the wound was caused by rusty metal, is contaminated with dirt or saliva, or is a bite from an animal.
-The tetanus shot must be given within 48 hours of the time the wound occurred.
+The tetanus shot must be given within 48 hours after the wound happened.
 But the sooner the shot is given, the better, as it will help to lower the risk of infection.

-These guidelines can help you determine whether your child needs immediate medical attention, but ultimately, doctors in your local clinic or emergency room are the ones who can best decide whether a cut needs stitches.
+These guidelines can help you decide whether your child needs immediate medical attention.
+But ultimately, doctors in your local clinic or emergency room are the ones will know for sure whether a cut needs stitches.

 Reviewed by: Steven Dowshen, MD